karmab/kcli-openshift4/README.md

 - No need to control dns.
 Those elements are hosted as static pods on the master nodes.
 (For cloud platforms, we do use cloud public dns)
 - Easily customize the vms.
 - Multiple clusters can live on the same network.
-- Single procedure for libvirt, ovirt, openstack or kubevirt.
+- Single procedure for libvirt, ovirt, vsphere, openstack or kubevirt.
 - No need to compile the installer.
 - No need to tweak libvirtd.
 - Vms can be connected to a real bridge.